TiagoMJFlores/StreamController/README.md

  * facilitates the implementation of architectures such as MVVM
  * simplifies sending error messages in a structured way
  * it is lighweight compared to alternatives that offer streams like RxSwift or ReactiveCocoa
- * have advanced features that are used more often with streams like Persistent Streams, Stream Transformer and CombineLastest Operators  etc.
+ * have advanced features like Persistent Streams, Stream Transformer and CombineLastest Operators  etc.